Go simple with this udon noodle soup.

 It's so nice to have a steamy bowl of hot noodle soup on a cold wintry evening, don't you agree?

 The directions asked you to plunge the cooked noodles into some cold water for a few seconds.
 This is to stop the cooking process and keep the noodles springy.
-Overcooked udon noodles turns gooey which isn't very nice.
+Overcooked udon noodles turns gooey and mushy which isn't very nice.

+Unlike egg noodles, udon noodles won't stick together as they are slightly oilier than egg noodles.
 It is also not necessary to add sesame oil to the noodles to keep them from sticking together.

 150g udon noodles